+Metal braces are the tried and tested method for teeth straightening, correcting the alignment of teeth and facial asymmetries.
+They consist of metal brackets which are bonded on the outer/front surface of the teeth.
 Metallic braces were among the first orthodontic appliances that were introduced for orthodontic treatment of misaligned or crooked teeth.
 Still, they are being commonly used in orthodontics, besides other types of braces such as ceramic braces and lingual braces.

-What are Metal Braces Made of?
+What are metal braces made of?

 Since the braces remain in the oral cavity for an extended time duration, they are prepared from materials that possess sufficient strength and excellent resistance to corrosion.
 Therefore, conventional metal braces are made of high quality stainless steel or titanium alloys.
 Metallic braces consist of the following components:

 Brackets are attached to the teeth with the help of special dental cements that are polymerized with the help of visible light.
 Orthodontic braces contain slots through which an archwire passes.

 The thickness and rigidity of the archwires determines the force that is generated onto the teeth.
 Usually, flexible wires are used initially to gradually align the teeth followed by using rigid wires (like stainless steel) to bring about major orthodontic movements of teeth.

-- Orthodontic Ligatures – also commonly known as rubber bands, these are simply elastics that are used for holding archwires into their places in the brackets.
+Also commonly known as rubber bands, these are simply elastics that are used for holding archwires into their places in the brackets.
 Ligatures come in a variety of colors and patients can choose the color of their ligatures at every appointment, when they are replaced with fresh ones.

 How Do Metal Braces Work?

 The metal brackets are attached to the teeth directly with the help of the bonding agent.